gavollink/cleanpath/README.md

 ## Deliberately NOT Done

-There is no Makefile because this project is self contained.
-It doesn't even have a header file.

 Some options do not have short alternatives.
 I set short options for everything that might be required in scripted use.
 Not for `--env` because ENVNAME default to the first bareword.